sPrizio/bluebell-ui/README.md

 - SCSS refactor (variable reference cleanup, restructure nesting)
 - Mobile re-haul when time allows (will start tracking tasks in git)
 - Refactor styles imports to be like AccountBalance.tsx
-- News component on dashboard should have scrolling after certain height
 - Upon clicking outside a menu, should auto-close
 - Error states for failed api calls